 Student credit cards have become popular on college campuses.
 These cards can be helpful in emergency situations; however, a first line of credit in the hands of an inexperienced student could lead to a heaping helping of financial distress.
 You know how easy it is to use a credit card when money isn't immediately available, but you also realize that you still have to pay for your purchase.
 Your student may not immediately make that connection; may not keep track of how much they've charged over the course of a month, or understand the implications of interest and late charges when a card's entire monthly balance isn't paid in full.

-Thanks to the Credit CARD Act that went into effect in February 2010, card issuers will not be able to offer students freebies such as T-shirts or concert tickets if the apply for a credit card.
+Thanks to the Credit CARD Act, card issuers will not be able to offer students freebies such as T-shirts or concert tickets if the apply for a credit card.
 In addition, anyone under 21 must demonstrate they have the income to handle the debt, or get a cosigner.
 This means that more students may be asking their parents to cosign – and parents need to realize the risk there.
 If you cosign, you are 100% responsible for the debt if your child doesn’t pay.
 And if they miss payments, or max out the card, it will affect your credit rating.

 There are no right or wrong options in developing your student's financial plan for college.
 You need to customize your plan to what works best for you situation.
 The most important elements of a successful plan are communicating what you expect from your student and making sure they understand what they can expect from you.